xyangst/bio/readme.md

 python src/manage.py migrate
 ```
 4 add Social medias
-sadly i did not get commands to work. a workaround is to copy the contents of `src\addSocialPlatformsToDB.py`, run `python manage.py` and paste in the code
+sadly i did not get commands to work. a workaround is to copy the contents of `src\addSocialPlatformsToDB.py`, run `python manage.py shell` and paste in the code
 ``````
 ## Run development server: